 With so much depending on it, the thought of applying to university can be stressful for parents and children alike.
 We believe that once you understand the process and timelines, this will eliminate much of the stress for you (and, in turn, your child) ensuring energy is focused in the most constructive way to get the best possible outcomes.

-Our aim is to help you eliminate doubt and anxiety, so you can provide calm and informed support.
+Our aim is to help you provide calm and informed support, with the ultimate goal of helping your teen create a future to fulfil their potential.
 This will empower you to offer more helpful guidance to your child, with the ultimate goal of helping them create a future to fulfil their potential and make themselves (and you!) happy.

 Researching universities and courses should be an enjoyable experience, not a headache.
 Don't forget: your child has as much choice and influence in selecting the right university as the university has in selecting the right students.

-Choosing the right university but I changed my mind after visiting.
+Choosing the right university

+I had a preferred university when I was researching potential courses, but I changed my mind after visiting.